Genivia/RE-flex/doc/index.md

   `reset(o)`      | resets the matcher with new options string `o` ("A?N?T?")

-The first method returns a reference to the matcher, so multiple method invocations can be chained together.
+The first method returns a reference to the matcher, so multiple method invocations may be chained together.

-Four special methods can be used to read the input stream provided to a matcher directly, even when you use the matcher's search and match methods:
+Four special methods may be used to read the input stream provided to a matcher directly, even when you use the matcher's search and match methods:

   Method     | Result